mariumtapal/sds235-dc1/README.md

 -   the final report with all the visualizations and thought process
     explained: `final_report.pdf`
--   a folder with individual code files/folders for all the group
+-   a folder with individual code files for all the group members:
-    members: `code\...`
+    `code\...`